-15.3.2.1.
-Potential Insurance Coverage Or Other Reimbursement.
-Whether a loss is covered by insurance or whether the contractor will be otherwise reimbursed may be in doubt for a considerable period of time.
-For example, an insurance claim may be in dispute or the subject of litigation.
-In cases where the contractor is expected to receive reimbursement, but that reimbursement has not yet been received, the PA should reject the loss case until the contractor has either secured reimbursement or determined that there will be no reimbursement.
-The PA will encourage the contractor to ensure that all facts regarding the loss, to include the potential for reimbursement are known prior to submission of a formal loss report.
 15.3.2.2.
 The Government does not have privity of contract with subcontractors.
 Accordingly, the Government cannot hold a subcontractor liable for the loss of Government property under the terms of the prime contract.
 All liability determinations are made based on the terms and conditions of the prime contract.
 Regardless of whether the prime has flowed down full or limited risk of loss to a subcontractor, the prime contractor, as part of its contractual responsibility to assure its subcontracts are properly administered, is responsible for investigating all losses, determining whether the subcontractor is liable, ensuring the subcontractor takes appropriate corrective action and, if appropriate, requiring the subcontractor to reimburse the prime for the loss.

 15.3.2.2.1.
-If the prime contractor fails to take timely, effective, good faith efforts to enforce the liability provision in its subcontracts, the cognizant PA for the prime contract will submit a Business System Analysis Summary (BSAS) and Audit Report to the ACO identifying the deficiency as a failure to assure that subcontractors are properly administered.
+If the prime contractor fails to take timely, effective, good faith efforts to enforce the liability provision in its subcontracts, the cognizant PA for the prime contract will submit a BSAS and Audit Report to the ACO identifying the deficiency under Subcontractor Review as a failure to assure that subcontractors are properly administered.

-15.3.2..2.
+15.3.2.2.2.
 If the subcontract does not have any provision addressing liability for loss, the cognizant prime contractor PA should seek the advice of assigned legal counsel to determine whether the prime contractor has a reasonable expectation of reimbursement from the subcontractor.